Convex polytope: Terminology

-Most texts use the term "polytope" for a bounded convex polytope, and the word "polyhedron" for the more general, possibly unbounded object.
+Most texts use the term "polytope" for a bounded convex polytope, and the word "polyhedron" for the more general, possibly unbounded object (an n-dimensional polyhedron).
 Others (including this article) allow polytopes to be unbounded.
 The terms "bounded/unbounded convex polytope" will be used below whenever the boundedness is critical to the discussed issue.
 Yet other texts identify a convex polytope with its boundary.

 In the influential textbooks of Grünbaum and Ziegler on the subject, as well as in many other texts in discrete geometry, convex polytopes are often simply called "polytopes".
 Grünbaum points out that this is solely to avoid the endless repetition of the word "convex", and that the discussion should throughout be understood as applying only to the convex variety (p.
 51).

 A polytope is called full-dimensional if it is an $n$-dimensional object in $\mathbb{R}^n$.

 Examples

-Many examples of bounded convex polytopes can be found in the article "polyhedron".
+Many examples of bounded convex polytopes can be found in convex polyhedra and convex polygon.